codyhouse/codyhouse-sublime-completions/README.md

 # CodyHouse Completions

-A collection of completions for Sublime Text, based on the CodyHouse Framework.
+A collection of CodyFrame completions for Sublime Text.

 The extension provides autocompletion for `HTML` (`CSS` utility classes), `SCSS` (custom properties), and `JS` utility functions.